Adding a few simple companion crops (or "cover crops") to your soil-based grow room can benefit your plants in so many ways.

 - Then find out how long it takes for your cover crop to grow and begin to die.

 - Based on these calculations you’ll want to plant your cover crop just in time so they’re growing with your plants and not against them.

-For example, if you use rye you should plant it early enough in the fall so that they don’t freeze in the winter (usually done for early-ripening plants).
-However, cloves might need to be sewn a season or two ahead to ensure it grows nice and thick to help your longer-ripening plants.
+For example, plants like rye should be planted early enough in the fall so that they don’t freeze in the winter (usually done for early-ripening plants).
+On the other hand, plants like cloves might need to be sewn a season or two ahead to ensure it grows nice and thick to help your longer-ripening plants.

 So what happens to cover crops once I harvest?

 Remember that after you’ve harvested your cash crop your companion crops will still grow.

 These plants will provide your soil and future crops the same benefits your first cover crop harvest did, but how they get those nutrients can be all the difference when you’re working with a time limit.

 The all-natural way of making “green manure” is to simply let your crop die off and decompose back into the earth.
 However, letting a crop naturally breakdown can take a long time.

 Think about how long straw takes to break down in a field.
 It eventually will break down, but it’s going to take a while, and if you need to harvest fast you may not have the time to let Mother Nature do her work in your garden.